kyma-project/community/sig-and-wg/wg-knative/knative-eventing-adoption.md

    | A consistent experience for external and internal events.        | Even if we do the tranlation at the gateway for events from external, the internal events would still need to deal with Knative APIs |
    | API ensures that the event paylaod is a valid json               | No validation of event payload being a json.
 This can lead to difficult to troubleshoot errors especially during consumption.        |

-   - Eventually Publish should evolve into a meagre proxy that is only mapping some headers or performing an http rewrite.
+   - Eventually, publishing should evolve into a merge proxy that is only mapping some headers or performing an `http` rewrite.
 The first step in this direction is to evolve the API to align with CE specification.

   * Consume